 In early 1992, after spending almost eight years in the Air Force, we all moved back to north Mississippi, putting down permanent roots in the old hometown.
 I am currently flying full time as a captain in the Airbus A300 and A310 for FedEx out of Memphis, TN.
 I was fairly active up until 2001 when multiple deployments with my air guard unit after 9/11 and losing my antennas to an ice storm, coincided with a waning interest in radios.
 It was just as well since family interests and all the activities associated with two teenagers needed my attention.

-For HF, both radios are switched into a 700 ft loop antenna at 25 feet that is used for 80m-6m phone, CW and PSK.
+For HF, the TS-2000 feeds a 738 ft loop antenna at 25 feet which operates on 160m-6m phone, CW and PSK.
 The rest of the antenna stack can be seen in the picture at left.
-Starting at the top is a Comet GP-1 for local 2m/440 FM, a homebrew 432mhz yagi, Cushcraft 10 element 2m yagi, and finally a Cushcraft 5 element 6m yagi.
+Starting at the top is a Comet GP-1 for local 2m/440 FM, next is a Cushcraft 11 element 432 yagi, then a Cushcraft 10 element 2m yagi, and finally a Cushcraft 5 element 6m yagi.
 The feed point for the BOL (big ole loop) is just below this stack.
 The top of the GP-1 is at 40 ft.
-We keep a condo in the mountains of North Georgia.
-I recently setup a station there as well using some older gear I had laying around.
-That station consists of my old Kenwood TS-440S radiating into a 6-BTV HF vertical, and a Kenwood TM-701A VHF/UHF rig paired with another Comet GP-1.
-I use it whenever we are there, which is usually one week every month.

 All in all, life is very good.
 I am living joyfully under God's Grace!
-Hope you are too!
+I hope you are too!